How We Test WordPress Updates

 add_filter( 'auto_update_theme', '__return_true' );

-Problems with automatic updates?
+Problems with Automatic Updates?

 Most, if not all people who’ve worked with WordPress, have had at least one bad experience with manually updating your WordPress site.
 It’s not too uncommon for some feature on your site to completely stop functioning after updating a plugin.
 The worst case scenario even being your entire site gets the dreaded white screen of death after an unsuccesful update run.